clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 To be able to use the command line tools above, you will need to close the powershell window, then open a new powershell window.

-Git and python should now be in the administrative shell path and work fine now.
+Git, less and python should now be in the administrative shell path and work fine now.

 Run: